 This Peruvian Sangria, is a twist on the traditional sangria recipe that replaces brandy or rum with Peruvian pisco, and red wine with chicha morada (purple corn drink).
-This Peruvian-inspired drink recipe has a hint of cinnamon and purple corn with boozy pisco fruit and orange liqueur.
+This Peruvian-inspired drink recipe has a hint of cinnamon and purple corn with boozy pisco fruit and triple sec (orange liqueur).
 It is a great party punch; make a double-batch in a dispenser and please a crowd, or a single recipe in a pitcher for 6.
 Que rico!

 👩🏻🍳 Tamara Talks – About Sangria

 Sangria literally translated means “bleeding.”
 I find this really interesting!
 The earliest sangrias were likely to be watered down red wine with herbs and spices, and an effort to kill bacteria and disguise the taste of the wine.